Five women spin tales of life, survival and knitting

 Ashley turns from scientist to professional knitter, specialising in jumpers for XXXXL men.

 At the age of 6 Greta went to live at the Doctor’s house with her Aunty who was an amazing knitter.

 Betty moved her family from Manchester to Cumbria to become a sheep farmer.

 Gloria was born in Scarborough Workhouse and raised by relatives on the Colliery Rows, where everyone knitted.

 Marion’s house is full to the rafters with wool and crafting paraphernalia and she loves it.

 Music composed by Michael Tanner.

-Yarning is produced as part of Craftspace Curates exploring craft in an expanded field.
+Yarning was produced as part of Craftspace Curates exploring craft in an expanded field.

-The Craftspace Curates season, in partnership with mac Birmingham, continues throughout 2016 and will encourage audiences to consider the role of craft and the maker in society through a series of commissions and events which include live performance, film, digital media and public art.
+The Craftspace Curates season, in partnership with mac Birmingham, continued throughout 2016 and encouraged audiences to consider the role of craft and the maker in society through a series of commissions and events which include live performance, film, digital media and public art.

 You can find out more about the Craftspace Curates season of events here.